-The key difference in game G_1 between the algorithms for iterated admissibility and the other concepts is that the algorithm for iterated admissibility insists that both U and M be infinitely more likely than D, even though only U weakly dominates D. It follows from the structure of game G_1 that player 2 prefers L to R if player 2 believes that M is infinitely more likely than D. The algorithms for the other concepts do not reach this conclusion, and thus player 2 need not prefer Lto R. Under iterated admissibility the sole surviving likelihood ordering for player 1 entails the belief that L is infinitely more likely than R, implying that player 1 prefers D to M. Nevertheless, the sole surviving likelihood ordering for player 2 entails the belief that D is infinitely less likely than M.
+The key difference in game G_1 between the algorithms for iterated admissibility and the other concepts is that the algorithm for iterated admissibility insists that both U and M be infinitely more likely than D, even though only U weakly dominates D. It follows from the structure of game G_1 that player 2 prefers L to R if player 2 believes that M is infinitely more likely than D. The algorithms for the other concepts do not reach this conclusion, and thus player 2 need not prefer L to R. Under iterated admissibility the sole surviving likelihood ordering for player 1 entails the belief that L is infinitely more likely than R, implying that player 1 prefers D to M. Nevertheless, the sole surviving likelihood ordering for player 2 entails the belief that D is infinitely less likely than M.

 Compare game G_1 to game G_2 , for which both iterated admissibility and proper rationalizability prescribe only U for player 1 and only L for player 2.
-Also in this game, the algorithm for proper rationalizability rules out all likelihood orderings for player 2 but those where D is infinitely less likely than U (as U weakly dominates D and is thus preferred by player 1), while the algorithm for iterated admissibility goes further by eliminating all likelihood orderings but those where D is infinitely less likely than both U and M in the first round.
-However, in this example the preferences of player 2 depends on the relative likelihood of U and D and thus Ubeing infinitely more likely than D is sufficient for player 2 preferring L to R. For both algorithms this determines ($\{L\}, \{R\}$) as the sole surviving likelihood ordering for player 1 in round 2, and implies that player 1 prefers both U and D to M.
+Also in this game, the algorithm for proper rationalizability rules out all likelihood orderings for player 2 but those where D is infinitely less likely than U (as U weakly dominates D and is thus preferred by player 1), while the algorithm for iterated admissibility goes further by eliminating all likelihood orderings but those where D is infinitely less likely than D and D and D and D and thus D being infinitely more likely than D is sufficient for player 2 preferring D to D. For both algorithms this